 A suspension system consists of springs, shock absorbers/struts and linkages (such as ball joints) which connect a vehicle to its wheels.
-The suspension keeps the wheels in proper contact/friction with the ground despite bumps or other road irregularities.
-It also smooths the ride for the vehicle's occupants.
+The suspension keeps the wheels in proper contact/friction with the ground despite bumps or other road irregularities, creating a smooth ride.

 Typical costs:

 The suspension system is part of the chassis, which contains all the important systems located underneath the body of a vehicle.
 The three main components of a suspension system are springs, dampers/shock absorbers and anti-sway bars.
 The exact configuration depends on the make, model and year of the vehicle.
-CarBibles.com provides an extremely detailed explanation of various types of suspensions--front, rear, dependent, independent, etc.
+CarBibles.com provides a detailed overview[1] of various types of suspensions -- front, rear, dependent, independent, etc.

 Additional costs: